N e x t N o w Collaboratory

 Each spring, millions of albatross come to nest on Midway.
 These birds are dying in enormous numbers because, instead of finding food in the waters of the Central Pacific, they are filling their stomachs with floating plastic garbage: cigarette lighters, toothbrushes, bottle caps, combs, magic markers, printer cartridges, and other disposable objects from our daily life.
 The adult albatrosses feed this trash to their chicks, many of which die as a result.

-“But even more,” Jordan writes on his Website, “we are embarking on an introspective journey to confront a vitally relevant question: In this time of unprecedented global crisis, how can we move through grief, denial, despair and immobility into new territories of acceptance, possibility, and wise action?”
+“But even more,” Jordan wrote on his Website, “we are embarking on an introspective journey to confront a vitally relevant question: In this time of unprecedented global crisis, how can we move through grief, denial, despair and immobility into new territories of acceptance, possibility, and wise action?”

 As the artists seek for answers, they will be exploring the different layers of metaphor and symbolism that overlap on Midway.
 “Going to photograph the tragedy of the albatross is a fairly literal project, but the metaphorical possibilities are immense,” Jordan said.